HazyResearch/deepdive/examples/smoke/README.md

 }
 ```

-The other is saying that if a person's friends smoke, he/she might have a cancer:
+The other is saying that if a person's friends smoke, he/she might have cancer:

 ```
 friends_smoke {